 Nike, Inc. v.
 Skechers USA, Inc. - On January 4, 2016, Nike filed an action against our company in the United States District Court for the District of Oregon, Case No. 3:16-cv-0007, alleging that certain Skechers shoe designs (Men's Burst, Women's Burst, Women's Flex Appeal, Men's Flex Advantage, Girls' Skech Appeal, and Boys' Flex Advantage) infringe the claims of eight design patents.
 Nike seeks injunctive relief, disgorgement of Skechers' profits, damages (including treble damages), pre-judgment and post-judgment interest, attorneys' fees, and costs.
 In April and May, 2016, we filed petitions with the United States Patent and Trademark Office's Patent Trial and Appeal Board (the "PTAB") for inter partes review of all eight design patents, seeking to invalidate those patents.
 In September and November 2016, the Patent Trial and Appeal Board denied each of our petitions.
 On January 6, 2017, we filed several additional petitions for inter partes review with the PTAB, seeking to invalidate seven of the eight designs patents that Nike is asserting.
-In July 2017, we were notified that the PTAB granted our petitions and instituted inter partes review proceedings with respect to two of the seven design patents but denied our petitions as to the others.
-In June 2017, we filed a motion to transfer venue from the District of Oregon to the Central District of California based on a recent United States Supreme Court decision and the motion was granted in late 2017.
+In July 2017, we were notified that the PTAB instituted inter partes review proceedings with respect to two of the seven design patents but denied our petitions as to the others.
+In June 2017, we filed a motion to transfer venue from the District of Oregon to the Central District of California based on a recent United States Supreme Court decision and the motion was granted on November 17, 2017.
 On June 28, 2018, the PTAB issued final decisions in the two inter partes review proceedings, rejecting the invalidity challenges made by our company in those proceedings.
 On June 4, 2018, the Court, over Nike's opposition, granted our request for a claim construction hearing.
-On March 28, 2019, the Court issued an order declining to issue a claim construction at this stage of the proceedings but it did not foreclose the issue, instead observing that it might be appropriate to address claim construction at a later stage.
-While it is too early to predict the
+On March 28, 2019, the Court issued an order declining to issue a claim construction at a later stage.
+The parties are now conducting expert discovery.
+While it is too early to predict the outcome of the case or whether an adverse result would have a material adverse impact on our operations or financial

 Steamfitters Local 449 Pension Plan v.
-Skechers USA, Inc., Robert Greenberg and David Weinberg. - On October 20, 2017, the Steamfitters Local 449 Pension Plan filed a securities class action, on behalf of itself and purportedly on behalf of other shareholders who purchased Skechers stock in a fivemonth period in 2015, against our company and certain of its officers in the United States District Court for the Southern District of New York, case number 1:17-cv-08107.
-On April 4, 2018, the plaintiffs filed an amended and consolidated complaint and on July 24, 2018 plaintiffs filed a second amended and consolidated complaint.
-The lawsuit alleges that, between April 23 and October 22, 2015, we made materially false statements or omissions of material fact about the anticipated performance of our Domestic Wholesale segment and asserts claims for unspecified damages, attorneys' fees and equitable relief based on two counts for alleged violations of federal securities laws.
-On November 21, 2018 we filed a motion to dismiss.
-On January 10, 2019 plaintiffs filed an opposition and on February 11, 2019 we filed a reply.
-There is no date set for the hearing.
+Skechers USA, Inc., Robert Greenberg, and David Weinberg. - On October 20, 2017, the Steamfitters Local 449 Pension Plan filed a securities class action, on behalf of itself and purportedly on behalf of other shareholders who purchased Skechers stock in a five-month period in 2015, against our company and certain of its officers in the United States District Court for the Southern District of New York, case number 1:17-cv-08107.
+On April 4, 2018, the plaintiffs filed an amended and consolidated complaint and on July 24, 2018, plaintiffs filed a second amended and consolidated complaint.
+The lawsuit alleges that, between April 23 and October 22, 2015, we made materially false statements or omissions of material fact about the anticipated performance of our Domestic Wholesale segment and asserts claims for unspecified damages, attorneys' fees, and equitable relief based on two counts for alleged violations of federal securities laws.
+On November 21, 2018, we filed a motion to dismiss the complaint.
+On January 10, 2019, plaintiffs filed an opposition and on February 11, 2019, we filed a reply.
+There is no date set for a hearing or decision.
 Given the early stage of this proceeding and the limited information available, we cannot predict the outcome of this legal proceeding or whether an adverse result in this case would have a material adverse impact on our operations or financial position.
 We believe we have meritorious defenses and intend to defend this matter vigorously.